Who Is Sean O'Malley's Wife? Age, Occupation, Kids and More

-Ahead of this weekend’s highly-anticipated UFC 292, Sean O’Malley will go head to head with bantamweight champion, Aljamain Sterling, in his first bantamweight title bout.
-As we build up to the action, MMA fans may want to know about more about Suga Sean’s personal life, so who is Sean O’Malley’s wife?
+Ahead of this weekend’s highly-anticipated UFC Bantamweight Title fight at UFC 292, we have taken a deep dive into the personal life of Sean O’Malley.
+As we build up to the main event, MMA fans may want to know about more about ‘Suga’ Sean’s personal life, so who is Sean O’Malley’s wife?

 O’Malley has been vocal on their relationship, saying this on the ‘Full Send’ podcast: “Everyone’s definition of an open relationship is different.
 I like to think of ours as just an open-minded relationship where we don’t own each other.”